DelphiPraxis/QuickLib/README.md

 **QuickLib**
 --------
+This is a repository with fixes/extensions from the members of the DelphiPraxis-Forum www.delphipraxis.net / en.delphipraxis.net

 Small delphi/Firemonkey(Windows, Linux, Android, OSX & IOS) and fpc(Windows & Linux) library containing interesting and quick to implement functions, created to simplify application development and crossplatform support and improve productivity.
 Delphi XE8 - Delphi 10.4 Sydney supported.